-Turnitin text-matching software will be used for submission of the term paper in the Winter term.
+Turnitin text-matching software will be used for submission of the term paper.

 Electronic Device Policy

 Computers are allowed to be used during the class.
 Cell phones and any other electronic devices MUST be turned off or put on vibrate so that they do not emit any noise during lectures and disturb your fellow student or the instructor (meaning me!).